 https://rootoftrust.apps.cloud.com.
 Configure your firewall to allow this connection.
 For information about the Cloud Connector firewall, see Cloud Connector Proxy and Firewall Configuration.

-- VDA 7.15 LTSR or any current release that has not reached end of life.
+- VDA 7.15 LTSR or any current release that hasn’t reached end of life are supported.

-- VDAs joined to Azure AD are not supported.
+- VDAs joined to Azure AD aren’t supported.
 All VDAs must be joined to an AD domain.

 - VDAs must be online for users to access VDA resources during an outage.
-VDA resources are not available when the VDA is affected by outages in:
+VDA resources aren’t available when the VDA is affected by outages in:

-If you are using Citrix Hypervisor or vSphere with Autoscale, then power management is available even during Cloud Delivery Controller outages.
+If you’re using Citrix Hypervisor or vSphere with Autoscale, then power management is available even during Cloud Delivery Controller outages.